What is a basketball cut?

 In other words, the offensive player cuts in front of the defender, as the name implies.

-The basic diagram below demonstrates an example of the face cut or front cut.
+The basic diagram below demonstrates an example of the face cut.

 For the simple setup, 1 is at the top in possession of the ball and 2 is near the right side wing.